OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ### Competency Reuse

-To fulfill the objective to **"Use simulation tools for finite automata"**, we reuse the competency
+To fulfill the objective to"provide **Turing Machine** simulations in JFLAP format that demonstrate a functional solution to the problem", we reuse the competency
   > **Testing Automata Using Simulators**

 previously defined in *Task01 – The Vending Machine for Sodas and Snacks*: